haresh14/file-vault/TESTING_CHECKLIST.md

 ## Biometric Authentication Test 🔍

+**⚠️ Important Note:** Biometric authentication has limited functionality on simulator.
+For full testing, use a physical device with Face ID or Touch ID.

 **For Simulator:**
 1. [ ] Enable Face ID in simulator: **Features → Face ID → Enrolled**
 2. [ ] In Settings, biometric toggle should show warning if not available
 3. [ ] If available, toggle ON and test authentication
+4. [ ] You can simulate Face ID match: **Features → Face ID → Matching Face**
+5. [ ] You can simulate Face ID failure: **Features → Face ID → Non-matching Face**

 **For Physical Device:**
 1. [ ] If device has Face ID/Touch ID, toggle should work
 2. [ ] Background app → Wait for timeout → Return
 3. [ ] Should prompt for biometric automatically
 4. [ ] Cancel biometric → Should show passcode screen
+5. [ ] Approve biometric → Should unlock immediately

 **Console Messages to Check:**
 - Look for: `"DEBUG: Biometrics available"` or `"DEBUG: Biometrics not available"`